 - Post extra lookout as soon as possible

 - Sound the General Alarm on the ship’s whistle to alert everybody to proceed to stations.
-This is to ensure that if the crew has not understood the one prolonged blast for MOB, they are alerted regardless and proceed to muster stations to assist in the recovery of the person
+This is to ensure that if the crew has not understood the three prolonged blast for MOB, they are alerted regardless and proceed to muster stations to assist in the recovery of the person

 - Thereafter, announce the MOB situation on the ship’s PA system